An orthogonal perspective on Gauss composition: Introduction

 \subsection{Acknowledgements}

-The authors would like to thank Eran Assaf, Asher Auel, and Melanie Matchett Wood for helpful conversations.
-Voight was supported by Simons Foundation grants 550029 and SFI-MPS-Infra\-structure-00008650.
+The authors would like to thank Eran Assaf, Asher Auel, ChatGPT 5.5, and Melanie Matchett Wood for helpful conversations.
+Voight was supported by the Simons Foundation (550029) and (SFI-MPS-Infra\-structure-00008650).
 Wu was partially supported by National Science Foundation DMS-2200845 and DMS-2401601.